PlamenStilyianov/smsmessage/README.md

 ###** Continuous Integration with Build and Test Automation - Jenkins, Maven and Tomcat (It presumes that Open SSH, GIT, Bitbucket, Github,  Maven, Jenkins, Tomcat and corresponding plugins have been installed & configured)**###

-*The application Maven pom file has implemented with 3 profiles for GlassFish 4, JBoss 7 and Tomcat 7/8 application servers.
+*The application Maven pom file has been implemented with 3 profiles for GlassFish 4, JBoss 7 and Tomcat 7/8 application servers.
 This allows when a developer commit and push any changes to the repository an PRE event trigger has been fired for testing and automation build after successful built a Post event trigger fires to deploy the snapshot to the corresponding (GlassFish/JBoss/Tomcat).
 The all dependence library and repository have been configured and mapped within the pom , which will be downloaded during the build.
 The project does no contain any jar libraries.*

 ###** Summary of set up **###